Reading Time: 6 minutes

 Allergic Reactions:

-Beetle fragments in food can trigger allergies or asthma in sensitive individuals.
+Beetle fragments in food can trigger allergies to some peopla or asthma in sensitive individuals.

 Secondary Pests: